 The purpose of this final class is to investigate another concrete example of a workers’ state and how this has developed over time.
-Comrades will further inquire into how Marx’s writings have been distorted by opportunists.
-In addition to these two tasks, we will summarize our study of The State and Revolution by using it to imagine a revolution in the U.S.
+We will summarize our study of The State and Revolution by using it to discuss revolutionary organizing in the U.S.

 Learning objectives and outcomes: